stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 [Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal), or hex, literal values are prefixed by a dollar sign, for example `$0F`.

 Each digit in a hexadecimal literal represents a [nibble](https://en.wikipedia.org/wiki/Nibble).
-A byte consists of two nibbles, so a single byte is written as two hexadecimal digits and a two-byte value is written as four hexadecimal digits.
+A byte consists of two nibbles, so a single byte is written as two hexadecimal digits.
+A two-byte value is written as four hexadecimal digits.
 Thus `$3F` represents a byte value and `$C008` represents a two-byte value.

 The first byte of a two-byte value is the [most significant byte](https://en.wikipedia.org/wiki/Bit_numbering#Most_significant_byte) (MSB).
 The second byte is the [least significant byte](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_byte) (LSB).
 So given the hex value `$C008`, the MSB is `$C0` and the LSB is `$08`.

 #### Decimal literals

-Literal values without a dollar sign or percent sign prefix are regular decimal values.
+A literal value is a regular decimal value if it has no dollar sign or percent sign prefix.

 ### Comments